High Potassium Fertilizers.

 Rootzone characteristics.

-How long the potassium says in the soil is also worth consideration.
-Unless it’s a coated potassium all the potassium in ‘slow release’ fertilizers is ‘up front’.
+How long the Potassium says in the soil is also worth consideration.
+Unless it’s a coated Potassium all the K in ‘slow release’ fertilizers is ‘up front’.
 This means it is prone to leaching in sandy soils and so goes to waste.

 Dissolution Rate.

 The dissolution rate is how fast a K salt dissolves in water.
-All potassium salts don’t dissolve at the same rate.
-Differences even exist between for example potassium sulphate fertilizers.
+All K salts don’t dissolve at the same rate.
+Differences even exist between for example Potassium Sulphate fertilizers.
 The analysis on the bags may say the same thing but they may not behave the same in water.

 Effect on Tank water pH.

-This is an important if you use a potassium salt in conjunction with certain chemicals.
+This is an important if you use a K salt in conjunction with certain chemicals.

-• Some potassium sulphate fertilizers will actually lower the tank water pH.
+• Some Potassium Sulphate fertilizers lower the tank water pH.

-• Some liquid K fertilizers will increase the pH of your spray tank water and in turf the leaf pH.
+• Some liquid K fertilizers will increase the pH of your spray tank water and the leaf pH.

 Fernland pH